abaasi256/AWS-Health-Advice-Chatbot/README.md

 <div align="center">

-**⭐ Star this repository if it demonstrates the modern development skills you're looking for!**
+**⭐ Star this repository if it demonstrates the modern serverless and voice technology skills you're looking for!**

-*🎤 Built with ❤️ to showcase cutting-edge AWS and voice technology integration*
+*🎤⚡ Built with ❤️ to showcase cutting-edge AWS Lambda integration and voice technology*

-**Try the voice features live - ask about your health and listen to the intelligent responses!**
+**Try the voice features live - ask about your health and listen to the intelligent Lambda-generated responses!**

+**🎯 Lambda Function: `health-advice-chatbot-handler` | 🤖 Bot Alias: `TestBotAlias` | 🎤 Voice: Enabled**

 </div>